Eddie Vedder: Legacy

 Lamenting the constant waning of rock 'n roll from the music scene, Bono, in 2017, expounded that "Rage" is the fundamental component of rock 'n roll and said, "Some great rock’n’roll tends to have that, which is why the Who were such a great band.
 Or Pearl Jam.
 Eddie has that rage."

-Vedder has been ranked at number 7 on a list of "Best Lead Singers of All Time", compiled by Rolling Stone.
+Vedder was ranked seventh on a list of "Best Lead Singers of All Time" compiled by Rolling Stone.
 Loudwire put him at number 35 on their Top 66 Hard Rock + Heavy Metal Frontmen of all time.
 He has been ranked at number 5 on a list of "Singer with the Most Unique Voice", compiled by Rolling Stone.

-Other singers like Roger Daltrey of the Who and Bruce Dickinson of Iron Maiden have praised him for his singing ability.
+Singers Roger Daltrey of the Who, Bruce Dickinson of Iron Maiden, and drummer John Densmore of the Doors have praised him for his singing ability.
 Hit Parader magazine placed him at number 23 on their list of the "Top 100 Metal Vocalists of All Time".
-His solo album Into the Wild was ranked at no. 20 on the list of Top 20 Rock 'n' Roll Solo Albums by Consequence of Sound.
+His solo album Into the Wild was ranked at number 20 on the list of "Top 20 Rock 'n' Roll Solo Albums" by Consequence of Sound.
+In 2023, Rolling Stone ranked Vedder at number 105 on its list of the 200 Greatest Singers of All Time.